kibetnathan/O-Concord/backend/docs/notes.md

 - Suggestions

 ## About
+### Target denominations
+This tool is aimed at churches with less rigid church structures and few leadership hierarchies.
+Our references were:
+1. Non Denominational churches
+2. Baptist
+3. Pentecostal

+#### Organisational Structures
+ 1. Congregationalism
+ 2. Elder Led
+ 3. Moses Models

+Future versions may include support for higher church and more rigid church structures like Orthodoxy and Catholic churches More about the organisation structures --> [Church Structures](church_structures.md)
 ### Features:
 ##### 1. Role Based Access:
 Using role based access members of the church can use the application based on their views with pastors and leaders being able to manage the data of the members